Eligibility and Instructions

 Qualify for a Test and Receive an Arrival TimeIn order to get tested for COVID-19, please learn about the testing order process here to determine whether you qualify for a COVID-19 test based on symptoms and exposure criteria.

-If you are determined to be eligible for a COVID-19 test, you’ll be given an opportunity to choose an arrival time for a COVID-19 test at a nearby curbside testing location based on availability.
+If you are determined to be eligible for a COVID-19 test, you’ll be given an opportunity to choose a location to pick up a COVID-19 test at a nearby testing location.

 Patients Without Access to InternetPatients who do not have access to the internet can call the State COVID-19 Info Line at 1-800-456-7707, their physician’s office if feeling ill, or may seek assistance from a community partner/community health worker.